romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Can an enterprise account on GitHub contain multiple organizations?
+Q: Can an enterprise account on GitHub contain multiple organizations?
 <details><summary>Show the answer</summary><p>

 - **Yes**